Professor Emma Stafford

 - Society for the Promotion of Hellenic Studies

 I teach modules which are part of Leeds' undergraduate programmes in Classical Civilisation and Ancient History, and also offered as Discovery modules.
 In particular, I teach special subjects at Levels 2 and 3 which are linked to my research specialisms in Greek social history, art, myth and religion, and in their reception.
-At Levels 1 and 2, I often contribute to core modules in Greek history, literature and language.
-I also supervise final-year projects and work for the Masters in Classics on topics which relate to my research areas.
+At Levels 1 and 2, I contribute to core modules in Greek history, literature and language.
+I also supervise final-year projects on topics which relate to my research areas.